Pictures of what the LF program incorporates with the LANDFIRE logo on the left and USFS and DOI on the right

 Get Data

-Operational Roads was introduced in LF 2020 and was intended to support and provide access for operations and firefighting.
-This product includes all pixels from the four roads classes within the National Land Cover Database (NLCD) 2019 Developed Imperviousness Descriptor product for the Conterminous United States (CONUS).
-The NLCD 2019 roads layer was favorably compared to (and incorporates) other major federal road layers such as the HERE data from the Department of Homeland Security (DHS, 2020).
+The LANDFIRE Operational Roads product was introduced in LF 2020 and is intended to support fire operations.
+In the Operational Roads product, all known roads are represented.
+This product includes all pixels from the four roads classes within theNational Land Cover Database (NLCD) 2019 Developed Imperviousness Descriptor product for the Conterminous United States (CONUS) including all pixels of primary (Value 20), secondary (Value 21), tertiary (Value 22), and thinned (Value 23) roads.
+The NLCD 2019 roads layer incorporates other major federal road layers such as commercial roads data.

 Operational Roads in Hawaii, Puerto Rico, American Samoa, and Guam were derived from the 2017 US Census Bureau TIGER lines (US Census Bureau, 2017) and include pixels within 15m of the road lines.
 The lines were buffered by 15m and then converted to raster using the "recode" field to designate the new pixel values.